Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Covering Lemma

-Let us give a heuristic explanation for the choice of index here.
+As can be seen here, $\mmu$ controls how mollified velocities alter in space.
+This observation motivates us to introduce the notion of admissibility in Definition \ref{def:admissible-cylinder}.
+Let us provide a heuristic explanation for the choice of homogeneity in \eqref{eqn:initial-assumption}.
 Consider two skewed cylinders, both with radius of order $\e$, starting at the same time with distance also of order $\e$.
-If $\grad u$ is of order $\e ^{-2} \eta$, then their velocities roughly differ by $\e ^{-1} \eta$, so in a time span of length $\e ^2$, they at most diverge $\e \eta$ further away, and their distance will remain of order $\e$.
-This ensures cylinders don't go relatively too far away, and will be crucial in the covering lemma.
+If $\grad u$ is of order $\e ^{-2} \eta$, then their velocities roughly differ by $\e ^{-1} \eta$, so in a time span of length $\e ^2$, they at most diverge $\e \eta$ further away, so their distance will remain of order $\e$.
+This ensures cylinders do not deviate relatively too far away, and will be crucial in the covering lemma.

 \begin{remark} For $1 < p < \infty$, \eqref{eqn:initial-assumption} is weaker than the $L^p$ analogue